7nikhi/Flight_Delay_Cancellation/README.md

 ## Problem Statement

 This report helps users understand flight delays and cancellations better.
 It allows the users to select the best airline and airport from the report with fewer delays & cancellations.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.
+It also lets them know the average delay & departure time, with the insights gained from this report, users can choose airlines and airports that minimize departure and arrival delays by addressing the underlying factors causing these issues.

 Since, the percentage of arrival delay (almost 36.5 %) of total flights & percentage of departure delay (around 37 %), thus in all they must work on improving their services.